 9. James Bond (multiple films)

 James has a tendency to misreport his demise.
-He’s pulled the trick at least three times, the first being the whole premise of You Only Live Twice, where Connery fakes his death early in order to infiltrate Blofeld’s SPECTRE organization, and the new guy, Daniel Craig, has already used in to get some R and R in Skyfall.
+He’s pulled the trick at least three times, the first being the whole premise of You Only Live Twice, where Connery fakes his death early in order to infiltrate Blofeld’s SPECTRE organization, and the new guy, Daniel Craig, has already used to get some R and R in at the start of Skyfall.
 For all the times Bond has done it, it is actually his villains who get the most mileage out of this old spy movie canard.
-In the latest movie, both Bond’s primary informant and his main nemesis are characters from James’ past who he thought to be dead.
+In the latest movie, both Bond’s primary informant and his main nemesis are characters from James’s past who he thought to be dead.
 Maybe kick the body once or twice, super spy!

 For all that, the best return from the afterlife has got to come in the franchise-saving masterpiece, Golden Eye.
 The first Pierce Brosnan Bond, this film took a shaky property and returned it to glory and profitability.
 It did so by having a serious but charismatic lead, solid set pieces, and a great villain…one we saw die in the very first scene of the film!
 006 agent Alex Trevelyan was Bond’s partner and trusted associate, and Bond feels remorse over the scotched op that cost him his life, but apparently 006 took the proceedings much more personally.
 Having survived an explosion, he flips sides and creates an elaborate world-ending scheme just because he knows Bond will eventually show up.
 That’s dedication to a plan.